 The Americans with Disabilities Act states that No qualified individual with a disability shall by reason of such disability, be excluded from participation in, or be denied the benefits of the services, programs or activities of a public entity, or to be subjected to discrimination by such entity.

 In order to respect the independence and rights of students with disabilities, the college initiates services only after voluntary disclosure of a disability, submission and verification of appropriate documentation of a disability, and a request for an accommodation.
 A student’s choice not to disclose a disability is fully respected.

 AccessAbility Services is the designated service at Mount Holyoke College for students to voluntarily disclose a disability, submit appropriate documentation for verification, and request accommodations.

-The College has named Rene Davis, Dean of Students, as the Section 504 Coordinator to oversee the College's obligations to the various federal and state disabilities laws.
 The Section 504 Coordinator is responsible for addressing concerns of discrimination based on disability, the denial of an accommodation, or access to information and training on the College's obligations.
-The Section 504 Coordinator can be reached via telephone at (413) 538-2550 TTY (413) 538-2860, email at: email@example.com or in person at Mary Lyon Hall. rm 300, 50 College St, South Hadley, MA 01075.
+The Section 504 Coordinator can be reached via telephone at (413) 538-2500, email at: firstname.lastname@example.org.